dietrichm/dietrichm/README.md

 ### Hi there 👋

-I'm an independent software engineer and agile coach at [Bjièn](https://bjien.be/), where I help SaaS startups and scaleups level up their engineering aspects.
+I'm an independent software engineer and agile coach at [Bjièn](https://bjien.be/), where I help SaaS startups and scaleups take engineering to the next level.

 My key skills are SaaS development, Test-Driven Development (TDD), Domain-Driven Design (DDD), agile methodologies and frameworks, Python, Go, and PHP.